Overview of procedural sedation for gastrointestinal endoscopy

 The development of gastrointestinal endoscopy has greatly expanded the diagnostic and therapeutic capabilities of gastroenterologists.
 Adequate patient tolerance is essential for the successful completion of a safe examination and compliance with subsequent follow-up.
 As a result, endoscopists have developed skills in administering a variety of sedative and analgesic agents to facilitate procedures and enhance patient comfort.

 PRE-PROCEDURE PREPARATION AND ASSESSMENT

 All patients undergoing gastrointestinal endoscopy should be assessed with a history and physical examination prior to administering sedation to identify factors that increase the risk of an adverse outcome.
-(See "Complications of procedural sedation for gastrointestinal endoscopy".)
+(See "Adverse events related to procedural sedation for gastrointestinal endoscopy".)

 The history should determine if any of the following are present: